Passport and Visa Information

 Spain and Italy Student Visas

 Endicott College has a partnership with the Spanish and Italian Consulates in Boston, whereby the Study Abroad Advisor will go on the student's behalf to secure their visa.
-All visa documents, details, information and due dates are sent to the student after being accepted, and students must adhere to the deadlines as these deadlines are determined by the scheduled appointment times.
-As with all countries, passports are turned in to the Italian and Spanish Consulates, and remain there until Endicott is notified that all processes are complete.
+All visa documents, details, information, and due dates are sent to the student after being accepted, and students must adhere to the deadlines as these deadlines are determined by the scheduled appointment times.
+As with all countries, passports are turned in to the Italian and Spanish Consulates and remain there until Endicott is notified that all processes are complete.
 Should passports not be available by the end of the fall semester (for students studying abroad during the spring), they will be retrieved after the holiday and sent to each student via FedEx.
 Please know passports are returned on the Consulate's time frame, so exact dates cannot be determined.
-For students studying abroad during the fall semesters (therefore turning in their passport by May 1), these are returned via FedEx over the summer.
-This typically occurs by mid-July to early-August.
+For students studying abroad during the fall semesters (therefore turning in their passports by May 1), these are returned via FedEx over the summer.
+This typically occurs by mid-July to early August.